Hierarchical Experience-informed Navigation for Multi-modal Quadrupedal Rebar Grid Traversal: Introduction

 An alternative way to resolve contact planning is through a hierarchical approach in which a discrete contact sequence is generated at the higher level and then continuous whole-body trajectories that abide by the generated contact sequence are synthesized at the lower level.
 The separation of the planning space into discrete and continuous components computationally simplifies the overall planning problem.

-This planning decomposition reflects those widely explored in the areas of task and motion planning (TAMP) \cite{toussaint_differentiable_2019, hartmann_long-horizon_2023,kim_reachability_2023} and multi-modal motion planning (MMMP) \cite{hauser_non-gaited_2005, kingston_scaling_2023, bretl_motion_2006}.
+This planning decomposition reflects those widely explored in the areas of task and motion planning (TAMP) \cite{toussaint_differentiable_2018, hartmann_long-horizon_2023,kim_reachability_2023} and multi-modal motion planning (MMMP) \cite{hauser_non-gaited_2005, kingston_scaling_2023, bretl_motion_2006}.
 These areas have proposed numerous effective planning heuristics that allow the discrete and continuous planning layers to inform each other and coordinate useful planning attempts.
-However, traditional MMMP have seen limited use in dynamic locomotion due the combinatorial nature of contacts which makes the problem difficult to scale up and the inherently dynamic process of legged locomotion which imposes complex constraints on motion planning.
+However, traditional MMMP has seen limited use in dynamic locomotion due the combinatorial nature of contacts which makes the problem difficult to scale up and the inherently dynamic process of legged locomotion which imposes complex constraints on motion planning.

 In this work, we draw inspiration from the Augmented Leafs with Experience on Foliations (ALEF) framework \cite{kingston_scaling_2023} for multi-modal planning.
-In particular, we design a novel hierarchical planning framework to solve kinodynamically-feasible quadrupedal locomotion plans, taking into account the robot's centroidal dynamics and kinematic reachability.
-This study marks the first effort that leverages model-based trajectory optimization (TO) in the design of the experience heuristic for quadrupedal locomotion multi-modal planning.
-Our main contributions are summarized as below:

-\begin{enumerate} \item Adapting mode families and a mode transition graph to quadrupedal contact planning along with a carefully designed experience heuristic to weight the mode transition graph and guide contact sequence planning; \item Integrating mode transition graph search with lower-level TO to naturally embed footstep planners and tightly integrate the kinodynamically-aware optimal cost from TO into the experience heuristic; \item Integrating this multi-modal contact planner into a navigation framework to exploit a guiding torso path; \item Experimental validation of the proposed framework for rebar grid traversal through quantitative analysis in both simulations and hardware implementation. \end{enumerate}
+In particular, we design a novel hierarchical planning framework to generate kinodynamically-feasible quadrupedal locomotion plans, taking into account the robot's centroidal dynamics and kinematic reachability.
+This study marks the first effort that leverages model-based trajectory optimization (TO) in the design of the experience heuristic for quadrupedal locomotion.
+Our main contributions are summarized as below: \begin{enumerate} \item Adapting the concept of a mode transition graph to quadrupedal contact planning along with a carefully designed experience heuristic to weight the mode transition graph and guide contact sequence planning; \item Integrating mode transition graph search with lower-level TO to naturally embed footstep planners and tightly integrate the kinodynamically-aware optimal cost into the experience heuristic; \item Integrating this multi-modal contact planner into a navigation framework to exploit a guiding torso path; \item Experimental validation of the proposed framework for rebar grid traversal through quantitative analysis of both simulations and hardware implementation. \end{enumerate}